abmbivor/MobileApplicationDevelopment-ITCS5180/README.md

 Mid Term Exam
 --------------
-Music Search MusixmatchAPI - Used to MusixmatchAPI to find and display music searches with details.
+Music Search MusixmatchAPI - Used MusixmatchAPI to find and display music searches with details.
 For further details user is redirected to default browser

 Homeworks
 ----------